jld03e/Cards_css/README.md

 `<div class="profileCard1">`

-(In this area, that's where you would add the structures of the html for the card based on the images you'll see in the) ['Demo Image Page.'](https://jld03e.github.io/Cards_css/sources/image.html)
+(In this area, that's where you would add the structures of the html for the card based on the images you'll see in the) ['Cards Page.'](https://jld03e.github.io/Cards_css/sources/cards.html)

 `</div>`